RickStrahl/Westwind.Scripting/README.md

 * `EvaluateAsync()`

 All method also have additional generic return type overloads.

+Additionally you can also compile self-contained classes:

+* `CompileClass()`
+* `CompileClassToType()`
+* `CompileAssembly()`

+These provide either quick compilation for later use, or direct type or assembly instantiation for immediate on the fly execution.

 ### Script Parser
 Script Templating using a Handlebars like syntax that can expand **C# expressions** and **C# structured code** in text templates that produce transformed text output, can be achieved using the `ScriptParser` class.